forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.eslintConfigDescription

-Specifies the location of eslintrc config to customize eslint engine.
+Specifies the location of eslintrc config to customize ESLint engine.
+The --tsconfig flag can’t be used with --eslintconfig flag.

 # flags.pmdConfigSummary